metalbear-co/mirrord.dev/content/stories/voiceflow/index.md

 description: "mirrord abstracts away the complexities for developers who may not have deep knowledge of Kubernetes or the networking stack"
 date: 2024-11-7T06:00:00+00:00
 lastmod: 2024-11-7T06:00:00+00:00
-position: "Software Engineer | VoiceFlow"
+position: "Software Engineer | Voiceflow"
 avatar: "greg-o-grady.png"
 logo: "voiceflow.png"
 featured: true